-Arrangements should be made for a summary evaluation report by the Tour leader to be submitted to the Principal and the BOM within 14 days of return.
+Arrangements should be made for a summary evaluation report by the Tour leader to be submitted to the Principal and the BOM NO LATER THAN 14 DAYS AFTER THE RETURN DATE OF THE TRIP.
 This report should include achievements/accidents/incidents/concerns and a financial statement.
 The financial statement should include all details of income and expenditure in relation to the trip as well as a balancing statement.
 All accidents during the trip must be reported on official accident report forms for submission to the SCA.
-Under data protection records of school tours/trips including permission slips, samples of other communication to parents/guardians in relation to the trip, financial reports etc... must be retained and archived in a central place.
-See Appendix 7 for list to be included.
+Under data protection records of school tours/trips including permission slips, samples of other communication to parents/guardians in relation to the trip, accident/incident reports, names of all personnel and students traveling on the trip, financial reports etc... must be retained and archived in a central place.
+See Appendix 8 for list to be included.